SamsungDForum/JuvoPlayer/README.md

   ##### Important
   > Step 2. needs to be repeated every time the TV emulator reboots.

-  3. Edit package.json in the application root folder writting:
+  3. Edit package.json in the application root folder writing:
   ```javascript
   "config": {
     "tvip": "127.0.0.1:9998",
     "mode": "Debug"
   },
   ```
-  4. Type `yarn bundle --dev` command (assuming current is the React Native Tizen application root folder).
+  4. Type `yarn bundle --dev` command from the JuvoReactNative folder level.
   5. Delete the redundant assets folder (see the 'Setup instructions' section).
-  6. Switch to 'Debug' build mode of tizen .NET project (here it is named JuvoReactNative).
+  6. Switch to 'Debug' build mode of Tizen .NET project (here it is named JuvoReactNative).
   7. Start build (using MS Visual Studio)
   8. Type command `npm run server`
   9. Launch the application.
 You may use PC ctrl+F5 keys in MS Visual Studio or TV remote control keys.
 The latter case does make sense only in the TV set or TV emulator menu if the former (PC) launching have happened at least once.